How to Grow a Tea Garden (And 10 Herbs to Plant)

 Whether you plant in a garden bed or individual pots, herbs need at least six hours of sunlight a day.
 They need soil that drains well or pots with drainage holes.
 Outside, we often use herbs as companion plants around the border of a vegetable garden, but you could also create your own corner herb garden.
 Inside, if you grow through the winter, you’ll need a grow light.

-Start with just a few herbs if you’re a beginner such as garden sage, rosemary, and sweet mint.
+Start with just a few herbs if you’re a beginner, such as garden sage, rosemary, and sweet mint.
 See all our growing guides to herbs!

 How to Harvest Herbs for Tea

-If you’re making tea with fresh herbs, gently wash under water and then smash the leaves with a spoon to release their oils before adding straight to your tea.
+If you’re making tea with fresh herbs, gently wash them under water and then smash the leaves with a spoon to release their oils before adding them straight to your tea.
 This is generally how we make tea in nice weather.

 How to Brew Herbal Tea